paulmccallick/chef_workstation/README.md

 * Vagrant
 * Virtualbox

-It is a vagrant box that can create vagrant boxes.
+IOW is a vagrant box that can create vagrant boxes.

 ## Requirements
 * You must have vagrant and virtualbox installed on your machine.